m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 First, it uses the data to personalize our experience with its services.
 Two random people are likely interested in quite different types of information, and the more information that Google has about them, the more it can tailor an experience to them.

-For example, a doctor searching for “lens” might be referring to the part of the eye, while a photographer might be looking for the part of the camera.
+For example, a doctor searching for "lens" might be referring to the part of the eye, while a photographer might be looking for the part of the camera.
 Without collecting (or inferring) the occupation of both searchers, Google might serve the same search result to two contextually different queries.

 Second, Google uses the data to serve better-targeted advertisements.
 Google makes its money selling ads and, the more it knows about you, the better it can understand which products and services you are likely to buy.
 This knowledge allows it to charge a higher premium for ad delivery using its network.

 ## Google: Who is it Shared With
 Now that we understand how Google collects and uses our information, we can begin to look at how and with whom Google shares our information.

 Google allows us to opt-in to sharing our information with other businesses and services.
-For example, if we use a “Log in with Google” button on a third party website, Google makes us confirm that we indeed consent to give this third party our information.
+For example, if we use a "Log in with Google" button on a third party website, Google makes us confirm that we indeed consent to give this third party our information.

 Additionally, Google may share information with individuals who provide user support to an organization to which we belong.
 These individuals include, for example, domain administrators and resellers.
 Google also shares information with affiliates, which are other trusted businesses or people.